 She headed for the bedroom and packed an overnight bag for herself, then returned to the living room, where Bill was same positioned as she left him.
 “I’m going to stay somewhere else tonight.
 Give you some space.
 I’ll come back tomorrow while you’re at work and grab more stuff, and maybe we can find some time in the next few days to start figuring out where we go from here.”

 And with another word or look at Bill, she walked out the front door, got in her car, and headed straight to Martha’s.
 It would be the first time they kissed.
 The first time they made love.
-Lying there in the afterglow, her head resting on Martha’s chest as Martha wove her fingers through Linda’s hair, Linda knew she’d done the right thing.
+Lying there in the afterglow, her head resting on Martha’s chest as Martha wove her fingers through Linda’s thick, long hair, Linda knew she’d done the right thing.

 The next few months were tough.
 Telling Charlie about the divorce had gone smoothly enough, but Bill was now insufferable.
 Or, Linda wondered, had he always been like this?
-At least once a day he’d call or text because something made him think of Linda.
+At least once a day, he’d call or send a text because something made him think of Linda.
 A new song he’d just heard.
 A funny video his sister had forwarded him.
 He’d occasionally send her gifts—mostly small trinkets, but occasionally something more significant.
-One day a wrapped box landed on Linda’s desk at work, It was delivered to her by the receptionist, who had just been handed the box by a courier.
+One day a wrapped box landed on Linda’s desk at work.
+It was delivered to her by the receptionist, who had just been handed the box by a courier.
 Linda waited until the receptionist walked away and then opened the gift.
 A small note was taped to the lid, in Bill’s unmistakeable scrawl: “Saw these and thought of you.
 Always and forever, B.”

 Inside was a pair of diamond earrings, similar in style to the ones Bill had given her after Charlie was born but significantly bigger.
 She turned Bill’s note over, and wrote one word on it: “STOP.”
 She then put the note and the earrings, still in their box, into a padded envelope she found in the copy room, scrawled Bill’s office address on it, and brought the package back to the receptionist.
 “Can you please get this couriered to my husband?”
 She had not yet told all of her colleagues about her impending divorce.

 But there was so much good during those months, too.
 She had more or less moved into Martha’s condo, and the two women were free to explore their feelings for each other in the way that they had both so wanted to in the months before Linda left Bill.
 They were keeping their romantic relationship on the down-low until the divorce was final; until then, nobody who knew about the split batted an eye at the idea that Linda would be staying with an old friend for a few months while she figured out what was coming next.
-Still, both women knew it was way more about staying with a “friend,” and Linda was so grateful to have Martha there on the days Bill would pull another ridiculous stunt in order to win her back.
+Still, both women knew it was about way more than staying with a “friend,” and Linda was so grateful to have Martha there on the days Bill would pull another ridiculous stunt in order to win her back.
 In spite of everything she couldn’t remember the last time she’d felt this happy.